pr4aveen/tp/docs/UserGuide.md

 Example: `/stop 2`

 Result: Stops the timer for the second project in the list.

+##### Things to note:
+1. If you are working on more than 1 project at the same time, you can start a seperate timer for each project.
+2. However, you cannot start more than 1 timer for the same project.
+3. Momentum tracks and remembers the time recorded by the timer.
+This data is used to generate statistics for your time usage.

+#### Statistics
+Statistics are automatically generated and updated whenever projects are added/deleted/changed, and when timers are started/stopped.
+They can be seen in the bottom left of the window.
+You do not need to use any additional commands to update or view statistics

 ### Exiting the Program : /`exit`
 ProjectBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.